kgish/skillzz/README.md

 ## Authentication

-In order to be able to take advantages of the services provided by this website, a user has to first login with his username and password.
+In order to be able to take advantages of the services provided by this website, a user first has to login using his email and password.

 The setup used is the one defined by the standard [Devise](https://github.com/plataformatec/devise) setup after running: